-Getting your insurance license is the first step to becoming an insurance agent in Missouri.
+Getting your Missouri insurance license is the first step to becoming an insurance agent in Missouri.
 Whether you’re interested in selling property and casualty insurance, life insurance, health insurance, or any combination of those lines of authority, this article has the information you need to get started.

 After you’ve determined which licenses you need, it’s time to begin studying for the Missouri insurance exams.